Students choose six subjects of study for the National Certificate in Educational Achievement (NCEA) Level 1.

 Work placement (Gateway) and leadership opportunities are available.

-Courses tailored to student needs are developed after consultation with Ms McKellar, Careers Manager and Year 12/13 Dean and Deputy Principal, Mrs Howes.
+Courses tailored to student needs are developed after consultation with Ms McKellar, Careers Manager, and the Year 12/13 Dean, Mrs Cameron.